-ACI's success depends to a significant degree upon the continued contributions of the ACI management team, particularly the senior management and service and sales personnel.
+ACI's success depends to a significant degree upon the continued contributions of ACI's management team and service and sales personnel.
 Additionally, OEM franchise agreements may require the prior approval of the applicable OEM before any change is made in franchised automobile dealership general managers.
 Consequently, the loss of the services of one or more of these key employees may materially impair the efficiency and productivity of operations.